Massage Therapy: Certificate

 Applicants interested in the Massage Therapy program must first complete the college admission application process.
 The student will then make an appointment to meet with a Health Sciences Advisor.
 Acceptance into the college does not guarantee admission into a health sciences program.
 Applications for admission to the Massage Therapy program may only be obtained from Health Sciences advisors.
 Call 843.525.8267 for additional information and to schedule an appointment with an advisor.

-South Carolina’s annual mean wage for massage therapists is $36,900, according to 2015 reports from the U.S. Department of Labor Bureau of Labor Statistics.
+South Carolina’s annual mean wage for massage therapists is $39,660, according to 2017 reports from the U.S. Bureau of Labor Statistics.
 That average includes both full-time and part-time massage therapists.
 Earnings can increase substantially with time and experience.

 The TCL Massage Therapy program may be included in a General Technology Associates Degree, allowing students to obtain a two-year degree if that is their goal.
 Please speak with your Health Sciences advisor for more information.